francescosacco/ForkFS/README.md

 # ForkFS
 It's a fork from FatFS.
 The original project is from ELM-Chan.

+* 2017-09-01 - Add Doxygen descriptions.
+  * Add Doxygen descriptions'.
+  * Change some functions as if() conditions.

 * 2017-08-29 - Add Doxygen descriptions.
   * Add Doxygen descriptions'.
   * Change some functions as if() conditions.